mrled/keymap.click/docs/devnotes.md

 Things I might do, but that I haven't decided on yet

+### Refactor code in _app.js to hooks

+* Refactor fathom stuff to a hook
+* Refactor document dimension stuff to a hook

 ### Can I remove the menu?

 It seems like having the help page and the menu with settings is redundant.